cz5959/GWAS-frontera/README.md

 ### LD Score regression
 ##### Estimate heritability and genetic correlation from sex-specific GWAS summary statistics
-Download the pre-computed LD scores from the [ldsc tutorial](https://github.com/bulik/ldsc) (Bulik-Sullivan et al. 2015).
+Download the pre-computed LD scores from the [ldsc tutorial](https://github.com/bulik/ldsc) (Bulik-Sullivan et al. 2015) to $LD_SCORE.
 Code Example: ```./ldsc_basic.sh -p height```

 #### Create plot for Figure 1
-Download ldsc_results.txt, which contains sex-specific heritability estimates and male-female genetic correlations, estimated in the previous step.
+Download ldsc_results.txt to $LDSC_FILE, which contains sex-specific heritability estimates and male-female genetic correlations, estimated in the previous step.
+relative_h2.txt, which is used in nontrivial.R, is created in this step and placed in $LD_FILE
 Code: ```./r2_by_h2.R```

 ### Multivariate adaptive shrinkage (mashr)